xavenna/stellar-enigma/README.md

 OGMO editor is used for level creation.\
 This tool can be found at https://ogmo-editor-3.github.io/

+The object list editor was built using ncurses.

 stellar-enigma is released under the MIT License. see LICENSE for details.